robmab/RallyWorld/wp-content/plugins/rating-widget/readme.txt

 [http://rating-widget.com/contact/](http://rating-widget.com/contact/?platform=wordpress&subject=customization&utm_medium=link&utm_campaign=free&utm_source=wordpress.org)

 == Change Log ==

+= 3.2.3 - 2023-10-10 =
+* Update: Updated version of Freemius with bug fixes and a new feature (garbage collector).

+= 3.2.2 - 2023-10-09 =
+* Update: Improved variables escaping and user capabilities checking.
+* Update: Removed unused resources.

+= 3.2.1 - 2023-08-03 =
+* Update: Improved the rating HTML generation.

+= 3.2.0 - 2023-07-05 =
+* Update: Updated Freemius SDK to the latest version.

+= 3.1.9 - 2023-03-27 =
+* Update: Updated version of Freemius with a minor bug fix.

+= 3.1.8 - 2023-02-27 =
+* Update: Updated version of Freemius with bug fixes and new features (connectivity test removed).

+= 3.1.7 - 2023-01-23 =
+* Update: Updated version of Freemius with bug fixes.

+= 3.1.6 - 2022-11-14 =
+* Update: Updated version of Freemius with a minor bug-fix.

+= 3.1.5 - 2022-11-14 =
+* Update: Updated version of Freemius with bug fixes and new features.

+= 3.1.4 - 2022-02-28 =
+* Update: Security patch.

+= 3.1.3 - 2022-01-06 =
+* Update: Updated version of Freemius with bug fixes and new features (clone resolution is now supported).

+= 3.1.2 - 2021-02-03 =
+* Update: Updated version of Freemius with bug fixes and new features.

+= 3.1.1 - 2020-10-07 =
+* Update: Updated version of Freemius with bug fixes and new features.

+= 3.1.0 - 2020-07-15 =
+* Update: Updated version of Freemius with bug fixes and new features.

+= 3.0.9 - 2020-03-11 =
+* Fix: Fixed a fatal error on the "Advanced" settings page.

+= 3.0.8 - 2019-12-16 =
+* Update: Updated version of Freemius with bug fixes.

+= 3.0.7 - 2019-12-15 =
+* Update: Updated version of Freemius with bug fixes and new features.

+= 3.0.6 - 2019-06-04 =
+* Update: Updated version of Freemius with bug fixes and new features.

+= 3.0.5 - 2019-02-28 =
+* Update: Security patch.

+= 3.0.4 - 2019-01-08 =
+* Update: Updated version of Freemius with bug fixes.

+= 3.0.3 - 2018-12-08 =
+* Update: Updated version of Freemius with bug fixes.

+= 3.0.2 - 2018-11-25 =
+* Update: Updated version of Freemius with bug fixes and new features.

 = 3.0.1 - 2018-08-19 =
 * Fix: Fixed the download link for the premium version on the "Account" section.